aqwerty420/Awfully-Typed/README.md

 [Awful](https://www.awful.wtf/docs)

-Don't:
-- Use default export (will break auto awful env handler)
-- Use import as (will break auto awful env handler)

 ## Deployment

 To deploy your project on awful you need to create a new repository which will hold your project transpiled code.